ascopes/protobuf-maven-plugin/protobuf-maven-plugin/src/site/markdown/usage.md

 You can turn the default Java code generation step off by setting `<javaEnabled>false</javaEnabled>` on the protobuf-maven-plugin configuration.
 This will then only attempt to run the plugins you provide.

+## Incremental compilation

+As of v2.7.0 of this plugin, experimental support for incremental compilation has been added.
+This can be enabled by setting `<incrementalCompilation>true</incrementalCompilation>`, by specifying `-Dprotobuf.compiler.incremental=true` on the commandline, or by setting the `protobuf.compiler.incremental` Maven property to `true`.

+This feature is subject to change in patch versions until it is marked as stable.

+Incremental compilation will track the state of all source files and dependencies between builds (as long as `mvn clean` is not run), and will only run the `protoc` binary across any files it has deemed to need recompilation.
+If any dependencies change, then the entire project is recompiled.